GeoGuessr World Championship: GeoGuessr World Cup 2023

-On 13–14 October, 2023, GeoGuessr hosted the inaugural GeoGuessr World Cup at SPACE Arena in Stockholm.
-The tournament featured 24 participants representing 21 countries, with a $50,000 prize pool.
+On 13–14 October 2023, GeoGuessr hosted the inaugural GeoGuessr World Cup at SPACE Arena in Stockholm.
+The tournament featured 24 participants representing 21 countries, with a US$50,000 prize pool.
 The event was broadcast on Twitch, with commentary from streamers such as Trevor Rainbolt, Mohan Govindasamy, and Pala Gilroy Sen. The tournament was eventually won by Dutch player Patrick "Consus" Noordijk, who defeated French player Mathieu "Blinky" Huet in the finals.

 GeoGuessr World Cup 2024

-The second World Cup took place from 11–14 September, 2024, beginning with a group knock-out stage.
-The final was held at the Blue Hall at Stockholm City Hall, and concluded with 2023 runner-up Blinky winning 3–2 over American player Robert "MK" Falconio, taking home $27,555 as a first-place prize.
+The second World Cup took place from 11–14 September 2024, beginning with a group knock-out stage.
+The final was held at the Blue Hall at Stockholm City Hall, internationally known as the venue of the Nobel Banquet.
+It concluded with 2023 runner-up Blinky winning 3–2 over US player Robert "MK" Falconio, taking home US$27,555 as a first-place prize.

 GeoGuessr World Championship 2025

-The third event, rebranded as World Championship, took place from 29–30 August, 2025 with a prize pool of $108,470.
+The third event, rebranded as World Championship, took place from 29–30 August 2025, with a prize pool of US$109,433.
 The tournament featured 16 participants with a single-elimination tournament format.
 The final was held at the K.B.
 Hallen in Copenhagen.
-The tournament concluded with American player Radu "Radu C" Casapu defeating Attila "Debre" Szabolcs 3–2 in the final, thereby winning the $48,470 prize for first place.
+The tournament concluded with US player Radu "Radu C" Casapu (Note: Player Radu C "RC" has played under both the Romanian and US flag.) defeating Attila "Debre" Szabolcs 3–2 in the final, thereby winning the US$49,433 prize for first place.
+Defending champion Mathieu "Blinky" Huet, for whom the 2025 final remains the only one he has not participated in to date, was eliminated in the quarterfinals by the Australian player Joseph "Leero" Gansemer.
+The 2025 edition marked a turning point for GeoGuessr esports, with significantly larger production value, expanded sponsorship presence, and increased mainstream media coverage.